How to Submit

 Poetry: Because of the volume of poetry we receive, we ask that you DO NOT submit poetry through the link below, but directly to the poetry co-editors: Bill Wunder and Bernadette McBride at email@example.com.
 Send 3-5 poems, following the general guidelines above.
 Please include your last name and the words “Poetry Submission” in the subject line of your email.

-Short Stories: 1-2 stories.
-Flash fiction of approximately 500-750 words (1,000 max); short stories of approximately 3,000-5000 words; however, the preferred length for short stories is around 3,000.
+Short Stories: Send 1-2 stories.
+Approximately 3,000-5000 words; however, the preferred length for short stories is around 3,000.
 We like fiction that tells a story or illuminates a character.
 We look for original use of language, fresh voices and diversity.
 We also seek writers who have insights into the mysteries of everyday life, relationships and the world around us.
 Stories can pose questions and answer them or not; however, they must be well-crafted.

 Essays/Articles: Ranging between 750—1,200 words (2000 max) will be considered for publication online.
 Articles greater than 1,200 words (4,ooo max) will only be considered for print publication.
 We prefer the following types of material: Articles on Philadelphia, interviews, subjects of a general, literary, or artistic interest, historical perspectives, and personal reflections.